熊野の山脈の絶景

 Nachi Falls & Nachi Taisha 25 min by car

-Japan's tallest waterfall, the sacred Nachi no Taki, along with Seiganto-ji Temple and Kumano Nachi Taisha shrine.
+Japan's tallest waterfall, the sacred Nachi waterfall, along with Seiganto-ji Temple and Kumano Nachi Taisha shrine.
 About 25 minutes by car, or 1.5 hours on foot along part of the Kumano Kodo.

 Amidaji Temple